-Although we continue to expand our Cold-EEZE product offerings, some retailers are limiting and/or reallocating shelf and promotional space away from the cough-cold category to other product categories.
-With cough-cold shelf and promotional space at a premium, opportunities in the future to introduce new Cold-EEZE[®] products in the cough-cold category may be limited.
-Therefore, to continue to grow our Company, we are in the process of implementing a series of new product development and precommercialization initiatives in the dietary supplement category.
-While management anticipates the growth potential in this category may be better, the risks associated with introducing new products that do not leverage the Cold-EEZE[®] brand name may be higher.
-Therefore, no assurance can be made that our new product efforts will be successful.
-We currently expect that at least one product in this new dietary supplement category will begin shipping in late Fiscal 2015 or early Fiscal 2016.
+Our flagship Cold-EEZE® brand has generally performed well within the cough-cold category over the past several years.
+Although we continue to expand our Cold-EEZE® product offerings, some retailers are limiting and/or reallocating shelf and promotional space away from the cough-cold category to other product categories.
+With cough-cold shelf and promotional space at a premium, opportunities in the future to introduce new Cold-EEZE® products in the cough-cold category may be limited.
+Therefore, to continue to grow our Company, we are in the process of implementing a series of new product development and pre-commercialization initiatives in the dietary supplement category.